Lessons Learned from Backup Failures

 Unfortunately for this employee and the company, the bathroom was next to the server room.
 None of the equipment survived the flood, bringing the facility and entire company to a standstill.
 They couldn’t process or fill orders.

 They were lucky though (actually smart).
-Fortunately, they had taken the time to think through their mission critical applications, determine which data was essential to running the business and were replicating them to our cloud backup and disaster recovery services.
+They had taken the time to think through their mission critical applications, determine which data was essential to running the business and were replicating them to our cloud backup and disaster recovery services.
 Within minutes they had their critical infrastructure up and running in the cloud and were back in business.

 We never heard what happened to forklift driver.